axolotl-inc/mully-calc/README.md

 # Mully Caclulator!
-A program the caclulates wether or not your allowed to sniff the Mully.
+A program that caclulates wether or not your allowed to sniff the Mully.

 example: